Whenever I think I’ve got my skincare routine all figured out, my skin goes and throws me a curveball.

 Best For Sensitive Skin: Paula’s Choice Resist 10% Niacinamide Booster ($42.00)

-When you have sensitive skin, it’s incredibly hard to find anti-aging skincare products that don’t bother your skin.
+When you have sensitive skin, it’s incredibly hard to find anti-aging skincare products that don’t bother it.
 This booster is loaded with anti-inflammatory ingredients to soothe irritations, antioxidants to prevent wrinkles, and hyaluronic acid to hydrate skin.
 But the star here is niacinamide: it reduces wrinkles and dark spots, hydrates skin, soothes inflammation, and even treats acne!
-Available at Paula’s Choice.

 The Bottom Line